redhat-developer/devconsole-operator/openshift-ci/README.md

 ### lint

-The lint runs the GolangCI Lint, YAML Lint and Operator Courier.
+The lint runs the [GolangCI Lint][golangci], [YAML Lint][yaml-lint] and [Operator Courier][operator-courier].
 GolangCI is a Go program, whereas the other two are written in Python.
 So, Python 3 is a perquisite to run lint.

 The GolangCI Lint program runs multiple Go lint tools against the repository.
 GolangCI Lint runs lint concurrently and completes